appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Methods

-Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.
+Widget property setters enables you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

 These methods are asynchronous, and users have the option to either await them or use the `.then()` block to ensure appsmith reactivity is maintained for subsequent lines of code.